Kushbhukumari/attendence_of_person/README.md

 - **Download Data**: Export attendance logs in an easy-to-use format (e.g., CSV).
 - **Simple Interface**: Straightforward navigation for all users.

+- ## Acknowledgements

+Acknowledgements

+dlib Library – For providing the foundational machine learning models and facial recognition algorithms.

+OpenCV – For enabling real-time computer vision capabilities in Python.

+NumPy – For efficient numerical operations and data handling.

+Scikit-learn – For supporting machine learning techniques used in face comparison.

+Python Software Foundation – For maintaining the Python language that powers this project.

+Docker – For simplifying deployment across different platforms.

+Community Contributors – For continuous improvements, bug fixes, and feature suggestions.

 ## How to Download and Use
 1. **Download the Files**:
    - Click the green **Code** button at the top of the repository.